-PhD in Design and Computation
+PhD in Computation

 The PhD program is broadly conceived around computational ideas as they pertain to the description, generation, and construction of architectural form.
 Issues range from the mathematical foundations of the discipline to the application and extension of advanced computer technology.
-The mission of program is to enhance and enrich design from a computational perspective, with clear implications for practice and teaching.
+The mission of the program is to enhance and enrich design from a computational perspective, with clear implications for practice and teaching.

 Faculty, research staff, and students work in diverse but overlapping and mutually supportive areas.
 Work on shape representation, generative and parametric design is directed at a new computational basis for design.
 Work on digital modeling and rendering seeks to extend the possibilities of visualizing design ideas and un-built work, as well as to improve architectural design practice where designers and technical collaborators are geographically separated.
 Work on rapid prototyping and CAD/CAM technologies aims to expand design possibilities through the physical modeling of design ideas, and to revolutionize the construction and building phase of architectural practice.